-The CSP aims to support and equip carers to carry out their caring role.
+The SCP aims to support and equip carers to carry out their caring role.
 It provides individual emotional support, peer support meetings, information, monthly outings, weekends away.
 The program empowers carers to gain access to services that would improve their health and wellbeing.

 Our services are designed to give our carers the time they need for their own wellbeing, along with the support they need in the role of a carer.

 Does your GP know you are a carer?